Skip to main content

 A.R.S. § 14-2518(A)(1)-(2)

-The will must also state the exact date that the testator and each witness electronically signed.
-And it must include a copy of the testator's current government-issued identification card.
+The will must state the exact date that the testator and each witness electronically signed.
+It must also include a copy of the testator's current government-issued identification card.

 Same Rules as a Paper Will, With a Few Additions